praxen

 Example Scans

-Real analyses from Praxen against two deliberately vulnerable AI agents, so you can see Praxen in action.
+Real analyses from Praxen against three AI agents — two deliberately vulnerable training agents and one real-world open-source product — so you can see Praxen in action.

 For each example we followed the standard Praxen analysis workflow: